Available

 Hi everyone, my name is Neko

-Neko is a gentle male cat with a soft soul and a quiet charm that shines through once he feels safe and loved.
-At first, he may be a little reserved, preferring to observe from a distance while he gets to know you.
-But with time, patience, and gentle pats, Neko begins to show his affectionate side—and it’s truly special when he does.
+Neko is an energetic male cat with a lot of charm that shines through once he feels safe and loved.
+At first, he may be a little reserved and overwhelmed.
+But with time, patience, and gentle pats, Neko begins to show his affectionate and playful side—and it’s truly special when he does.

 He’s looking for a calm, adult-only home where he can settle in at his own pace.
-Once he builds trust, Neko becomes a loyal and loving companion, happy to share quiet moments by your side and enjoy the comfort of a safe, peaceful environment.
+Once he builds trust, Neko becomes a whirlwind of energy and curiosity. he thrives on playtime and love to keep busy with interactive toys, climbing structures, and exploring every nook and cranny of his environment.

 Neko would thrive in a home with someone who understands that the best relationships are built slowly, with kindness and care.
 If you’re looking for a cat with a tender heart and a lot of love to give once he’s ready, Neko is waiting to meet you.
 Give him the chance to blossom—he might just become your new best friend.